-The health of Australia's marine environment matters because.....
+The health of Australia's marine environment matters because...

 the marine environment supports the Australian way of life and forms part of the national identity.
-Oceans and coasts also provide an estimated \$25 billion worth of essential ecosystem services, such as carbon dioxide absorption, nutrient cycling and coastal protection.
-Many Australians also get artistic and spiritual inspiration from the marine environment; including the enjoyment of swimming or surfing at the local beach, snorkelling on the Great Barrier Reef or fishing and boating on local waterways.
+Oceans and coasts also provide an estimated \$25 billion worth of essential ecosystem services, such as carbon dioxide absorption, nutrient cycling and coastal protection.15 Many Australians also get artistic and spiritual inspiration from the marine environment; including the enjoyment of swimming or surfing at the local beach, snorkelling on the Great Barrier Reef or fishing and boating on local waterways.
+3 with over 80% of the population living within 50 km of the coast, Australians depend on the varied, social, economic17, cultural and ecosystem benefits18 that a healthy marine environment generates.
+Most marine-based recreation and tourism is nature-based and reliant on healthy and diverse ecosystems.